Recent campaigns

 Social housing tenancies

-Citizens Advice in Oxford has had an increase in clients who move into social housing properties where carpets and flooring have been removed.
+Citizens Advice in Oxfordshire has had an increase in clients who move into social housing properties where carpets and flooring have been removed.
 It is common practice that carpets are stripped out after every tenant so that infestations or diseases are not carried to the new tenants.
 According to UK law, landlords are only obliged to put flooring in kitchens and bathrooms.
 However, many tenants are unable to afford carpets on top of their bills.
 The lack of carpets and flooring makes the property more expensive to heat and can be dangerous as well as leading to increased sound complaints.

 Improve living standards 2024